David Bruce Smith: Past winners

-2025’s Grateful American Book Prize was presented to Laurie Halse Anderson for her historical novel, "Rebellion 1776 " at The St. Regis Hotel in Washington, DC.
-Honorable Mention recipients were Rebecca Brenner Graham for "Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany," and Debbie Levy for "A Dangerous Idea: The Scopes Trial, the Original Fight over Science in Schools."
+2025 - Laurie Halse Anderson for her historical novel, "Rebellion 1776 ", presented at The St. Regis Washington, D.C.
+Honorable mention recipients were Rebecca Brenner Graham for "Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany," and Debbie Levy for "A Dangerous Idea: The Scopes Trial, the Original Fight over Science in Schools."

 Grateful American Book Series

 The book series concentrates on historical couples that were—in actuality—an equal partnership.
 The first is Abigail & John (Adams), published in August 2019.

 Philanthropy

 Smith established a scholarship fund for undergraduate students at George Washington University.

-In 2009, he helped to establish "Jewish Literature Live" at George Washington University.
+In January 2009, Smith helped to establish "Jewish Literature Live" at George Washington University.
 The course on contemporary Jewish American works of literature allows students to study and interact with prominent Jewish American authors.
-Renowned writer and George Washington University professor Faye Moskowitz taught the course.
+Faye Moskowitz taught the course.

 The Gettysburg Foundation began the David Bruce Smith Education Initiative in 2009, a decade of public programs and educational opportunities that highlight Abraham Lincoln's presidency and legacy.
 The Robert H. Smith Family Foundation supports the initiative.